Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Simulation and Experimental Validation

 \subsection{Quadrotor Flight Experiments}

 Next, we apply our OPC to formation flight experiments with quadrotors depicted in Fig.~\ref{fig:realSystemDepiction} and configured according to Table~\ref{tab:quadrotor}.
-The leader follows a straight trajectory, while the follower performs two test cases, excluding the zigzagging trajectory (Case 2 in simulations), as it contributed to worse positioning in simulations. \begin{description}[itemindent=!] \item[Case 1] A uniform and straight trajectory, planned ahead-of-time by a minimum-snap trajectory planner, \item[Case 2] An observability-aware trajectory, planned ahead-of-time by running the OPC as a sliding-window optimizer. \end{description} We use a range-only CLS interfaced with a UWB range system\footnote{The C/C++ interface to the UWB sensor can be found at: \url{https://github.com/FSC_Lab/dwm3000_ros}} to estimate the states of both quadrotors, so that the estimation performance can be compared between the two test cases.
+The leader follows a straight trajectory, while the follower performs two test cases, excluding the zigzagging trajectory (Case 2 in simulations), as it contributed to worse positioning in simulations. \begin{description}[itemindent=!] \item[Case 1] A uniform and straight trajectory, planned ahead-of-time by a minimum-snap trajectory planner, \item[Case 2] An observability-aware trajectory, planned ahead-of-time by running the OPC as a sliding-window optimizer. \end{description} We use a range-only CLS interfaced with a UWB range system to estimate the states of both quadrotors, so that the estimation performance can be compared between the two test cases.

 Figures~\ref{fig:straightTrajectory} and~\ref{fig:optimalTrajectories} show straight (Case 1) and observability-aware (Case 2) trajectories during flight tests.
 The observability-aware trajectory induces an orbiting motion in the follower, while the leader continues along a uniform straight path.
 This motion pattern yields significantly more excitation in the inter-vehicle range.